-Due to the implementation of fundamental natural language processing features - this also allowed to analyze the database and extract valuable insights regarding product use and related issues.
+Due to the implementation of fundamental natural language processing features - this also allowed us to analyze the database and extract valuable insights regarding product use and related issues.

 The main challenge of the project was to figure out how to make a tool that would streamline the workflow of the customer support operator and make it as efficient as possible.
 The critical requirement was accessibility.

 It was apparent that the solution required an application of natural language processing.
-Semantic search feature seemed to be perfect for the cause.
+The semantic search feature seemed to be perfect for the cause.
 This approach enables finding relevant information in the database from the basic input.
 The operator needs to give the system a specified request, and the system will find the stuff he’s looking for.